devonfw-forge/devon4flutter-non-bloc-arch/pages/130-The-Widget-Tree.md

 ### Inherited Widgets

 I will not go in detail on Inherited Widgets [\[38\]](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html) here.
-When using the BLoC library [\[39\]](https://felangel.github.io/bloc/#/), which I will teach you in the chapter [Architecting a Flutter-App](https://github.com/devonfw-forge/devonfw4flutter/wiki/200-Architecting-a-Flutter-App), you will most likely never create an Inherited Widgets yourself.
-But in short: They are a way to expose data from the top of the Widget Tree to all their descendants.
+When using the BLoC library [\[39\]](https://felangel.github.io/bloc/#/), which I will teach you in the chapter [Architecting a Flutter-App](https://github.com/devonfw-forge/devonfw4flutter/wiki/200-Architecting-a-Flutter-App), you will most likely never create Inherited Widgets yourself.
+But in short: they are a way to expose data from the top of the Widget Tree to all their descendants.
 And they are used as the underlying technology of the BLoC library.

 <p align="right"><a href="https://github.com/devonfw-forge/devonfw4flutter/wiki/140-Asynchronous-Flutter">Next Chapter: Asynchronous Flutter ></a></p>
 <p align="center"><a href="#">Back to Top</a></center></p>